 Examining the labor practices of historical figures like Cornelius Vanderbilt offers valuable lessons for contemporary business leaders and policymakers.
 Here are some key takeaways:

 Third, engage with stakeholders.
 Don't operate in a vacuum.
 Seek input from workers, unions, community organizations, and other stakeholders to understand their concerns and perspectives.
 Collaborate with these groups to develop solutions that address their needs and promote shared prosperity.
-Stakeholder engagement can help to build stronger relationships, foster innovation, and create a more sustainable and equitable business model.
+Stakeholder engagement can help to build stronger relationships, encourage innovation, and create a more sustainable and equitable business model.

 FAQ